ricoderks/lipidomics/README.md

 # Introduction

 The goal is to make a shiny app which contains my workflow for lipidomics profiling.
+The app can read exported results from MS-DIAL v4.60 and higher.
 It should contain having a look at the QC and an easier way to check the identification of the lipids.
 I also hope to add some simple analysis.